 If you don’t want to use flexible conduit you can use these double cable entry glands.
 Perfect for antenna cables and POE ethernet.
-They are a waterproof cable gland used for all cable types from 2mm² to 6mm² in diameter.
-Widely used in the solar industry when routing the cables.
+They are a waterproof cable glands used for all cable types from 2mm² to 6mm² in diameter.
+Widely used in the solar industry when routing cables.
 So perfect for us in the helium mining industry.

 Cable Routing inside your house